opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 --------------------------
 .. c:function:: void add( const vector<Mat>\& descriptors )

-    Add descriptors to train descriptor collection.
-If collection trainDescCollectionis not empty the new descriptors are added to existing train descriptors.
+    Adds descriptors to train a descriptor collection.
+If the collection ``trainDescCollectionis`` is not empty, the new descriptors are added to existing train descriptors.

     :param descriptors: Descriptors to add.
-Each  ``descriptors[i]``  is a set of descriptors from the same (one) train image.
+Each  ``descriptors[i]``  is a set of descriptors from the same train image.

 .. index:: DescriptorMatcher::getTrainDescriptors